RunDevelopment/refa/README.md

 ### RE AST format

 refa uses its own AST format to represent regular expressions.
-The RE AST format is language agnostic and comparatively simple.
+The RE AST format is language agnostic and relatively simple.

 It supports: